kevinbackhouse/exiv2-team/book/IMaEA.md

 This is a single box with which contains an array of ID/extent/length tuples.
 We are very interesting the extend/length of the Exif ID.

 Please be aware that the order of the  iinf and iloc boxes is not specified.
-In tvisitor, we parse Exif metadata before we leave the the meta box.
+In tvisitor, we parse Exif metadata before we leave the meta box.

 The iloc box is is specified as follows: